ilios/ilios/UPGRADE.md

 *NOTE:* This process could take a while, depending on your the size of your database and the speed of your database server!
 On a decent database server with an moderate-sized database, this can take up to 20 mins...
 If everything goes as it should, you will not see ANY status messages on your screen when it completes: it will just return you to another command prompt.
 If you are doing this on a remote database server, you will want to make sure that your terminal session does not disconnect before the process completes.

-When the above steps are completed, there is one final step to the database migration that must be run from the Symfony console *AFTER* you have completed the setting up the Ilios 3 backend.
+When the above steps are completed, there is one final step to the database migration that must be run from the Symfony console *AFTER* you have completed setting up the Ilios 3 backend.
 When you have completed installing the Ilios 3 backend, run the following command from the 'bin/' directory of the new install:

 ```bash
 ./console doctrine:migrations:migrate --env=prod